1. Warren Hastings was the first ___________.

 Explanation: The impeachment process began in 1787.

-80. The impeachment trial of Warren Hastings lasted until:
+80. The impeachment trial of Warren Hastings lasted until___________.

 A) 1790